dpicca/PersonalSiteStreamlit/texts/publications.md

 Peer-reviewed journals
 ---------------------

+*   Adamou, A., Picca, D., Hou, Y., & Paula Loreto, G.-G. (2023).
+The Facets of Intangible Heritage in Southern Chinese Martial Arts: Applying a Knowledge-Driven Cultural Contact Detection Approach.
+ACM Journal on Computing and Cultural Heritage (JOCCH).
 *   Picca, D., & Pitteloud, J. (Under review).
 Personality Recognition in Digital Humanities : A review of computational approaches in the humanities.
 Digital Scholarship in the Humanities.
 *   Adamou, A., Picca, D., Hou, Y., & Paula Loreto, G.-G. (2023).
 Cultural Contact in Southern Chinese Martial Arts.
 ACM Journal on Computing and Cultural Heritage (JOCCH).
 *   Hou, Y., Kenderdine, S., Picca, D., Egloff, M., & Adamou, A. (2022).
 Digitizing intangible cultural heritage embodied: State of the art.
 Journal on Computing and Cultural Heritage (JOCCH), 15(3), 1–20.